How to Write an Effective Resume

 Additionally, the following books are a good source of information on how to prepare a proper resume, set your career objectives, avoid common mistakes.
 They also discuss resume sentence construction, salary expectations, scanning techniques that employers use, ideal verbs and how to submit your resume.
 The methods apply for beginners as well as those who have been in the career field for a long time:

-The Elements of Resume Style: Essential Rules and Eye-Opening Advice for Writing Resumes and Cover Letters that by Scott Bennett.
+The Elements of Resume Style: Essential Rules and Eye-Opening Advice for Writing Resumes and Cover Letters by Scott Bennett.

 - Knock 'em Dead Resumes: A Killer Resume Gets More Job Interviews! by Martin Yate.